Deducteam/lambdapi/README.md

  - `editors` holds the files related to editor support (Vim only for now),
  - `examples` holds a bunch of examples (taken from Dedukti and new ones),
  - `libraries` holds the scripts used for checking supported libraries,
+ - `lp-lsp` contains a server for the LSP protocol,
  - `proofs` holds some proofs written using tactics,
  - `src` contains the source code of Lambdapi,
  - `tests` contains test files (mostly from Dedukti),